Nazky/ForcedAndroidW11/README.md

 Tuto to change the url if you have a "Access Denied" error [here](https://pastebin.com/5ZGgE46k)

+YOU NEED TO RUN THE SCRIPT IN ADMIN MODE

 ## System Requirements

 | Minimum      | Recommended     |